nsaphra/website_old/content/post/hands.md

 Due to this disability, I cannot type or write.
 Many people have asked me about the stack that enables me to be productive in spite of this limitation.

-The star of the show is [Talon](https://talonvoice.com/), a system which makes it easy to write customized grammars and scripts that work with speech recognition systems to enable programmers.
-Commands range from simple aliases for common symbols to complex meta-commands to repeat a previous utterance or  change dictation modes.
+The star of the show is [Talon](https://talonvoice.com/), a system which makes it easy to write customized grammars and scripts that work with speech recognition systems to enable programming.
+Commands range from simple aliases for common symbols to complex meta-commands which repeat a previous utterance or  change dictation modes.
 For example, just in the case of parentheses, I have separate commands for `(`, `)`, `()`, and `()⬅️` (which leaves the cursor between parentheses so my next utterance is bracketed).

- We each have a number of scripts particular to the programmer.
-My most precious script that I've written is probably my indexed clipboard:
+ Each Talon user has a number of personal scripts.
+The most precious script that I've written is probably my indexed clipboard:

 {{< highlight python >}}
  from talon.voice import Key, press, Str, Context